-Scientific collections, and the collections professionals and scientists who make, care for, and study these resources, are a vital component of our nation's research infrastructure.
-These collections and their associated experts contribute to the expansion of our bioeconomy.
-Whether held at a museum, government managed laboratory or archive, or in a university science department, these scientific resources form a coordinated network of specimens, samples, and data (for example, genetic, tissue, organism, and environmental) that are a unique and irreplaceable foundation from which scientists are studying and explaining past and present life on earth.
+Scientific collections, and the collections professionals and scientists who create, care for, and study these resources, are a vital component of our nation's research infrastructure.
+These collections, the data they represent, and their associated experts contribute to the expansion of our bioeconomy.
+Whether held at a museum, government managed laboratory or archive, or in a university science department, these scientific resources form a coordinated network of specimens, samples, and data (for example, genetic, tissue, organism, and environmental) that are a unique and irreplaceable foundation from which scientists are studying and explaining past and present life on Earth.